amavicpos/numerical-analysis-cpp/README.md

 # Numerical Analysis in C++
-This repository contains a mid-term exam about numerical analysis in C++, targetting root-finding and linear equation systems solver methods.
+This repository contains a mid-term exam solution about numerical analysis in C++, targetting root-finding and linear equation systems solver methods.

 ## Contents
 - `exparcial_1.cpp`: C++ source code for the first part of the exam.